Motor InstalledThe Starting point..Rear Battery AccessCompletedVehicle LiftCharger MountedAll cleaned up & raedy to go...More....more....

 Purchased from KTA Services.

 DrivetrainRear wheel drive with 5-speed and clutch.
-Normally driven in second gear when hilly and third gear on flats.
+Normally driven in 3rd gear and 4th & 5th gear on flat.

 ControllerCurtis 1231C-8601